A double $(\infty,1)$-categorical nerve for double categories: Introduction

 \subsection{Acknowledgments}

 I am grateful to my advisor, Jérôme Scherer, for the many fruitful conversations on the content of this paper and for a close reading of several drafts.
 I would also like to thank Martina Rovelli, Viktoriya Ozornova, Nima Rasekh, and Maru Sarazola for their helpful answers to many of my questions.
 In particular, Martina Rovelli suggested using \cref{thm:Quillen-loc} and Maru Sarazola suggested a nice trick for the proof of \cref{lem:whiiffvi}.
+I am also grateful to the anonymous referee whose insightful comments improved greatly the content of this paper.

-During the realization of this work, the author was supported by the Swiss National Science Foundation under the project P1ELP2\_188039, and by the Max Planck Institute of Mathematics.
+During the realization of this work, the author was supported by the Swiss National Science Foundation under the project P1ELP2\_188039, and by the Max Planck Institute for Mathematics.
+Revisions were taken while the author was a member of the Collaborative Research Centre ``SFB 1085: Higher Invariants'' funded by the Deutsche Forschungsgemeinschaft (DFG).